Neural Voice Puppetry: Audio-driven Facial Reenactment: Method

-\paragraph{Person-specific Expressions} To retrieve the 3D model from this audio-expression space, we learn a person-specific audio expression blendshape basis which we constrain by the generic blendshape basis of our statistical face model.
+To retrieve the 3D model from this audio-expression space, we learn a person-specific audio-expression blendshape basis which we constrain by the generic blendshape basis of our statistical face model.
 I.e., the audio-expression blendshapes of a person are a linear combination of the generic blendshapes.
-This linear relation, results in a linear mapping from the audio expression space which is output of the generalized network to the generic blendshape basis.
+This linear relation, results in a linear mapping from the audio-expression space which is output of the generalized network to the generic blendshape basis.
 This linear mapping is person specific, resulting in $N$ matrices with dimension $76 \times 32$ during training ($N$ being the number of training sequences and $76$ being the number of generic blendshapes).